RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 in the course of just a few months, level most of Japans cities (killing

-traumatized by it (as I imagine any people would be if similarly afflicted.)
+traumatized by it (as I imagine any people would be if similarly afflicted).

 Godzilla, then, in being the only thing capable of such carnage on a comparable

-for the overwhelming strength of the United States itself.
+but for the overwhelming strength of the United States itself.
 Godzilla is

-America, at least in the Japanese psyche.
+America, at least to the Japanese psyche.

 Nonsense, some will claim.
 Godzilla is simply an imaginary movie monster; a